Objectives & Accreditation

 Neurologists, psychiatrists, geriatricians and pharmacologists.

-This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of Southern Illinois University School of Medicine, the University of Geneva, Geneva University Hospitals, and the Karolinska Institutet.
-The Southern Illinois University Schoolof Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of Southern Illinois University School of Medicine, the University of Geneva and the Geneva University Hospitals.
+The Southern Illinois University School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 Southern Illinois University School of Medicine designates this live activity for a maximum of 20 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.